RI DAILY

-With the opening of FDR Four Freedoms Park, then Cornell Tech, interest in Roosevelt Island soared.
+FDR Four Freedoms Park opened in 2011.
+Cornell Tech followed five years later.
+As a result, interest in Roosevelt Island soared.
 Soon, the Tram, New York City’s cheapest big thrill, caught the attention too.

 Courtesy of The Roosevelt Island Daily News